Currency Debasement (Pt I): Laying the Foundations

 Defining Currency Debasement

 Chat GPT defines “Currency Debasement” as “the process of reducing the value of a currency, typically through excessive currency growth.
-This results in a decline in the purchasing power of the currency, often leading to inflation
+This results in a decline in the purchasing power of the currency, often leading to inflation”

 Voila’!
-My two previous examples, showing that £1 today buys less than it did in the past, describe the two blue statements within this dull and lengthy Chat GPT definition.
+My two previous examples (that show how £1 today buys less than it did in the past) describe the two blue statements within this dull Chat GPT definition.
 This is the easy bit to understand - most people have direct experience of a £10 note no longer buying a round of drinks in the pub.
+The remainder of this article and the subsequent articles will focus on the two phrases in red:

-• excessive currency growth is the cause of currency debasement (covered in the next article)
+excessive currency growth is the cause of currency debasement (covered in the next article)

-• inflation is the consequence of the debasement.
+inflation is the consequence of the debasement.

 What is “Inflation”?

 Most people think of inflation as the change in the price of a good or service.
-If the price of my favorite egg and cress sandwich rises from £4.00 to 4.20, then I might say that inflation is 5% [20p divided by £4].
+If the price of my favourite egg and cress sandwich rises from £4.00 to 4.20, then I might say that inflation is 5% [20p divided by £4].
 Similarly, if my annual car insurance rises from £530 to £593, then the eyewatering insurance inflation is close to a ridiculous 12% [£63/£530] – hard to justify given my 9 year+ no claims bonus.

 The increase in the price of a good or service is one way to think about inflation.
 But what is “price”?
 It is the amount of money required to buy a good (egg sandwich) or service (insurance contract).
 Defining inflation as the “change of money required to buy THE SAME good or service” helps to understand currency debasement.